Idered/idered.github.com/_posts/2012-11-27-better-usage-of-console.log.md

 title: Better usage of console.log
 categories:
 - Web Development
+tags:
-tag: javascript
+- javascript
 meta:
 ---

 No one likes to remove console.log from source after finished development but there's a good solution for this.
-We have to set global variable and use custom wrapper function for console.log. {{more}}
+We have to set global variable and use custom wrapper function for console.log.

 	var debug = true,
 	    _log = function() {